 Romayne Rubinas Dorsey

-We will read six to eight texts from various genres as well supplementary materials, and students will read two additional texts from a selected list for the research paper.
+We will read several young adult novels as well as supplementary materials.
 As we read this material we will formulate our own definition of young adult literature.
-Topics we will explore will revolve around the role of the imagination in adolescent life and development, and will include: notions of adolescence and young adulthood; the role of imagination and fantasy in the lives of adolescents and their relationship to literacy both cultural and textual; forms of censorship; and issues of representation concerning age, ability, class, gender, race and sexuality.
+Topics we will explore will revolve around the role of the imagination and literacy in adolescent life and development and will include: notions of adolescence and young adulthood; perceptions of adults and adulthood from adolescent perspective; the role of imagination and fantasy in the lives of adolescents and their relationship to literacy both textual and cultural; censorship and what it means to be literate in a free society; and issues of identity and representation including age, class, gender, race and sexuality.

 Possible texts include:

 - Sherman Alexie, The Absolutely True Diary of a Part-Time Indian